 The underwriting for a term life insurance policy is the same as whole life or universal policy, in that you will be placed in the same risk class regardless of the type of life insurance that you are applying for.
 However, term life insurance is only as affordable as it is because the life insurance company expects that the insured person will outlive the policy, based upon mortality tables and the length of coverage.
 So, a 10-year term life insurance policy for a 55-year-old person will still be very affordable, because they will be 65 when the policy expires, and unless there are major health concerns most people are expected to live past age 65 today.
 A whole life policy will be much more expensive because mortality tables might expect someone to pass away in their early 80s or late 70s depending upon health.
-Similarly, even a 20-year term life insurance policy will be much more expensive than a 10 year policy because the risk of dying before age 75 is so much higher than the risk of passing away before age 65.
-With life insurance, length of coverage and life expectancy are everything when it comes to pricing.
+Similarly, even a 20-year term life insurance policy will be much more expensive than a 10-year policy because the risk of dying before age 75 is so much higher than the risk of passing away before age 65.
+When it comes to life insurance, length of coverage, and life expectancy are everything when it comes to pricing.

 If you have special health considerations, do not be afraid.
 It is still relatively easy to get term life insurance even if you are a smoker, or have hypertension or high cholesterol.
-Term may be your only choice in the type of policy you purchase because permanent life insurance can become very expensive if you smoke, are obese, or have pre-existing health conditions.
+Term insurance may be your only choice in the type of policy you purchase because permanent life insurance can become very expensive if you smoke, are obese, or have pre-existing health conditions.

 Here is sample pricing on term life insurance for a premier health client.